 The Ghost of Christmas Past: *gasps* Did you say 'skinny'?note

-- Curse Cut Short: Ebony tells room service she wants her salad washed, but not soggy.
+- Curse Cut Short: Ebony tells room service she wants her pasta al dente, and not soggy.

 Ebony: No, if it's soggy, I'm coming down there and I'm shoving it up your—(grandfather clock chiming)